Viyzed/masters-project-webapp/README.md

 The weatherapi API returns weather information about any geolocation.

-The home page of the API can be found at: weatherapi.com
+The home page of the API can be found at: weatherapi.com [UPDATE] This page has since been taken offline.

 # this site is hosted on an Nginx Server